kiran-collab/CSIKit-BMI/README.md

 2. Run 'resnet50-csi-pytorch.py' to train with above data.

 # ⚡ Train custom CSI Samples:
-1. To train on custom CSI data, convert CSI .pcap/.dat files using code in Section CSI-Heatmap conversion.
+1. To train on custom CSI data, convert CSI .pcap/.dat files using code in 'CSI-Heatmap conversion' section.